Jessie May nurses are free of charge to families who need us.

 Jessie May recognises that the whole family is under huge emotional and physical strain when a child has a life limiting condition.
 Through our team of dedicated Jessie May Nurses we provide specialist palliative nursing care and support to help alleviate some of this pressure.
 This support is provided in the comfort of the family’s own home whenever possible, from the time of diagnosis onwards.

-The care we provide is holistic, individualised and family-centred, working closely with other professionals involved in supporting the family to ensure continuity of care and that all needs are met.
+The care we provide is holistic, individualised and family-centred, working closely with other professionals involved in supporting the family to ensure effective communication, continuity of care, and that all needs are met.

 A Jessie May nurse can provide: